maxsdw/vRap-js/README.md

 * sendRecord()
 * deleteRecord()

-This is very useful if we want to automatically refresh/update the UI on data changes.
+This is very useful if we want to automatically refresh/update the UI on data changes, the refresh method receives be executed with four arguments:

+* data: The updated data delivered by the server.
+* action: The actions that was executed: create, read, update or delete.
+* alias: The alias of the model that is delivering the data.
+* context: The context object that was specified when executing the action in the model, if any.

 In the next example we'll render a table using the data in the model previously defined.
 This is how the **"index.html"** file should look like: